 Sunscreen and Lip Balm

 Protect yourself from the sun.
 The sun reflects off the snow and is stronger than you think, even on cloudy days!
 Keep lip balm in a pocket and apply often while on the slopes.

 There’s no reason to be cold during your winter experience, and with a little preparation and the proper clothing and accessories, you won’t be.

 Please visit the Snow Shop for all your skiing and snowboarding needs:

 Season Starters Ski or Snowboard!
 One day lesson.
 AVAILABLE DECEMBER ONLY

 Our DISCOVER PROGRAM is designed for FIRST TIMERS to make getting started easy and affordable.
-Spring Special rate only $39 + tax starting March 21st.
+Only $49 + tax and includes lesson, lift ticket and rental equipment..

 Canadian Association for Disabled Skiing, National Capital Division- Mount Pakenham Program